jayo86/handbroke-media-server/README.md

 **Delivery (Download Client- sabnzbd)**: Once the shop retrieves and assembles all the ingredients, the finished pizza (your file) is delivered back to you, ready to enjoy.

 # Understanding streaming

+Movies are stored in highly compressed formats (think of a zipped file or a vacuum-packed suitcase) to save storage space, requiring them to be "unpacked" before they can be watched.

+**Decoding** is simply your device unpacking this video to show it to you, which works perfectly if your TV or phone already knows how to read that specific video type.
+This is Jellyfin running 'DirectPlay'

+However, if your device doesn't understand that specific format, Jellyfin must perform **Transcoding**, which acts like a real-time translator that unpacks the video and instantly repackages it into a new format your device can understand.